knaveennavi/Web-browser-in-python/README.md

 # Web-browser-in-python
-hi, am naveen this web browser in python using tkinter module insta:knaveennavi whatsapp:6383861228
+hi, am naveen this web browser in python using tkinter module.It create few buttons for FB,Insta,Whatsapp,etc you can search anything in search text box insta id:knaveennavi